bfenetworks/bfe/docs/en_us/faq/installation.md

 ```
 - For more details, see [https://goproxy.cn](https://goproxy.cn) or [https://goproxy.io](https://goproxy.io)

-## Whether support compilation on MAC/Windows or not
+## Whether compilation on MAC/Windows OS is supported or not ?
-- BFE version 0.7.0+ is supported
+- It is supported since BFE v0.7.0